lifechurch/dnaquery/README.md

 TemplateTable = "logdna" # currently DNAQuery uses a template table.
 More details below.
-LogBucket = "logs" # name of bucket set in LogDNA archive setup above LogPrefix = "a7112abc9d" # each archive file starts with a prefix specific to your LogDNA account
+LogBucket = "logs" # name of bucket set in LogDNA archive setup above LogPrefix = "a7112abc9d" # each archive file starts with a prefix specific to your LogDNA account LogPostfix = "23" # number appended to your LogDNA archives between the archive date and file extension
 ```

 #### TemplateTable